Azul looking to buy bankrupt LATAM Airlines' Brazil operation, source says

 In addition to extensive international routes, LATAM has domestic operations, not just in Brazil but also in Chile, Peru, Ecuador and Colombia.

 During the pandemic, Azul and LATAM developed a codeshare program to avoid competing in Brazil as the market shrank, which was blessed by regulators.
-But that program suddenly ended this week, which Azul said was a reaction to its consolidation plans.
+That program suddenly ended this week, which Azul said was a reaction to its consolidation plans.

 Industry analysts had said throughout 2020 that Azul might try to buy LATAM in Brazil.
 The two airlines divide Brazil’s market with a third carrier, Gol Linhas Aereas Inteligentes.